JeffKwasha/hachit/README.md

         # 'data' uses a 'Mapper' to massage our csv's fields into common fields in this 'Doc'
         'data': {
             #REMAP instructs the Mapper to make output fields directly from inputs
-            'REMAP': {      # Our input data arrives as tuples, which are indexed, so...
-                'name': 0,  # output a 'name' field taken from column 0 'hash': 1,  # output a 'hash' field taken from column 1 NOTE: this CREATES the 'id' 'comment': 3,
+            'REMAP': {      # Our input data arrives as tuples, which are integer indexed 'name': 0,  # output a 'name' field taken from column 0 'hash': 1,  # output a 'hash' field taken from column 1 NOTE: this CREATES the 'id' 'comment': 3,

-                'date.created': 2,
+                # Lets convert the date string at index 2 into a python datetime
+                'date.created': (2, lambda v: date_from_str(v)),
                 },
             # 'normal' fields are simply added to the result
             'from_whitelist.csv': True,
-            'counter': counter,                                 # THIS, IS, PYTHON
-            'date.retrieved': lambda v: str(datetime.utcnow()), # yes, we can
+            'counter': counter,                             # Count each time a remapping occurs 'date.retrieved': lambda v: datetime.utcnow(),  # here we need a lambda adapter to ignore the argument },
-            },
-    },
+    }],
     cache=None,
 }
 ```